 UW Law Scholarships

-Scholarships offered through the law school consist of privately endowed funds and other sources.
-Awards are issued based on merit, need, and other factors.
-Incoming first-year students must submit a scholarship application available through the Admitted Students Portal by March 15 to be considered for scholarships.
-The scholarship committee reviews scholarship applications and issues awards generally between March and April during the admissions cycle.
+UW Law offers scholarships to incoming first-year students based on merit, need, and other factors.
+Admitted students are required to submit a scholarship application available through the Admitted Students Portal by March 15 to be considered for scholarships.
+The scholarship committee reviews scholarship applications and issues awards the week after the deadline.

 William H. Gates Public Service Law Scholarship Program